Cardiac rehabilitation

-Cardiac rehabilitation (CR) is defined by the World Health Organization (WHO) as "The sum of activity and interventions required to ensure the best possible physical, mental, and social conditions so that patients with chronic or post-acute cardiovascular disease may, by their own efforts, preserve or resume their proper place in society and lead an active life".
-CR is a comprehensive model of care including established core components, including structured exercise, patient education, psychosocial counselling, risk factor reduction and behaviour modification, with a goal of optimizing patient's quality of life while helping to reduce the risk of future heart problems.
+Cardiac rehabilitation (CR) is defined by the World Health Organization (WHO) as "the sum of activity and interventions required to ensure the best possible physical, mental, and social conditions so that patients with chronic or post-acute cardiovascular disease may, by their own efforts, preserve or resume their proper place in society and lead an active life".
+CR is a comprehensive model of care delivering a wide range of established health interventions, including structured exercise, patient education, psychosocial counselling, risk factor reduction, and behavior modification, with a goal of improving patient's quality of life and reducing the risk of future heart problems.

 CR is delivered by a multi-disciplinary team, often headed by a physician such as a cardiologist.
 Nurses support patients in reducing medical risk factors such as high blood pressure, high cholesterol and diabetes.
 Physiotherapists or other exercise professionals develop an individualized and structured exercise plan, including resistance training.
 A dietitian helps create a healthy eating plan.
 A social worker or psychologist may help patients to alleviate stress and address any identified psychological conditions; for tobacco users, they can offer counseling or recommend other proven treatments to support patients in their efforts to quit.
 Support for return-to-work can also be provided.
-CR programs are very patient-centered.
+CR programs are patient-centered.

 Based on the benefits summarized below, CR programs are recommended by the American Heart Association / American College of Cardiology and the European Society of Cardiology, among other associations.
 Patients typically enter CR in the weeks following an acute coronary event such as a myocardial infarction (heart attack), with a diagnosis of heart failure, or following percutaneous coronary intervention (such as coronary stent placement), coronary artery bypass surgery, a valve procedure, or insertion of a rhythm device (e.g., pacemaker, implantable cardioverter defibrillator).

-CR Setting

-CR services can be provided in hospital, in an outpatient setting such as a community center, or remotely at home using the phone and other technologies.
-Hybrid programs are also increasingly being offered.

-In recent years, new consumer-based devices have been introduced and improved in order to allow patients to monitor themselves at home.
-Most studies have looked at smart-devices such as the Apple Watch and FitBit.
-One study reported the Apple Watch showing a slightly more accurate heart-rate reading over time, versus the FitBit with a 95% and a 91% agreement rate to the ECG, respectively.
-Additionally, another study saw that the Apple Watch to produced clinically acceptable accuracy, which could potentially aid millions of patients with cardiac illnesses track their heart-rates consistently throughout the day in order to prevent serious cardiac events.
-Moreover, there are other consumer-based products available that have been found to have similar accuracy, such as a chest-worn heart rate monitor and a heart-rate vest with the chest-strap, producing 0.76% mean absolute percentage error (MAPE) and the vest-worn monitor producing 3.32% MAPE.
+However, some populations, including women and older patients, are less likely than others to seek out and complete these types of programs.